Contextualist/grain/docs/source/tutorial_delayed.rst

 - ``system``: the HPC job management system (slurm or pbs)

-- ``head.listen``: the listening address of the head.
-You can use the built-in Edge protocol, which relies on network filesystem (disk space accessible to all nodes in a supercomputing cluster).
-Set it to ``edge://PATH/TO/EDGE-FILE`` (e.g. If the network filesystem is on ``/N/slate/USER``, set ``edge:///N/slate/USER/grain-edge-0``).

-- ``worker.dial``: the address worker uses to find head.
-If you are using the Edge protocol, head and workers use the same file to locate each others, so fill in the same value as ``head.listen``.

 - ``script.[queue,walltime,cores,memory]``: These are the fields to be filled in when you are writing a HPC job script.
 Depending on your cluster they should have different values.
 It is recommend to start with a debug queue and short walltime (You can launch